frans0i-cyber/cybersec-labs/comptia-security-plus/README.md

 Security+ is a globally recognized certification that validates essential cybersecurity knowledge and skills.
 It focuses on practical security problem-solving and is often considered the first step for those entering the cybersecurity field.

 ### Finished Lessons ✅
 1. Lesson 1 - Security Controls
+2. Lesson 2 - CIA Triad

 ### Study Focus (Based on CompTIA SY0-701 Objectives):
 - **Attacks, Threats, and Vulnerabilities** – Types of threats, social engineering, malware, and penetration testing.